armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 For AWS Lambda, CD-as-a-Service supports a canary deployment strategy, which involves releasing a new software version to a small subset of users or systems while leaving the majority on the current version.
 This strategy allows for real-world testing and monitoring of the new version's performance and stability.
 If the canary users experience positive results, the new version can be gradually rolled out to a wider audience.

-This example deploys 100% to the target.
-You'd use this `allAtOnce` strategy to initially deploy your function to AWS Lambda when the function does not exist in the AWS Lambda console.
+This example **routes 100% of traffic** to the **new version**.
+You’d use this `allAtOnce`` strategy to initially deploy your function to AWS Lambda when the function does not exist in the AWS Lambda console. **This strategy is also useful in non-production environments such as staging.**

 ```yaml
 strategies: